Esomeprazole Disease Interactions

 There are 4 disease interactions with esomeprazole:

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Pseudomembranous Colitis, Diarrhea
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Pseudomembranous Colitis, Diarrhea

 Published observational studies suggest that proton pump inhibitor (PPI) use may be associated with an increased risk of Clostridium difficile-associated diarrhea (CDAD), especially in hospitalized patients.
 This diagnosis should be considered for diarrhea that does not improve.
 It is recommended that patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.
 Close monitoring is recommended in patients with diarrhea and in those taking antibacterial agents as CDAD has been reported with the use of nearly all these agents.
 Treatment with antibacterial agents alters the normal flora of the colon, leading to overgrowth of C. difficile.
 C. difficile produces toxins A and B, which contribute to the development of CDAD.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.